HBFCrew/default_content_deploy/README.md

 - Existing entity is updated only if imported entity is newer (by timestamp of the last entity change).
 - Imported entity with the same or older time than the current existing entity is skipped.
+- If a file entity does not have an existing file, the file will be created.
+  The file will be recreated even if there is a existing file entity but its file has been deleted.
 - If the new entity ID is already occupied by some existing entity, it is skipped.
 - This behavior can be changed by parameter *--force-update*